BallAerospace/cosmos-website/_docs_v5/calendar.md

 ## Introduction

-Calendar allows for the simple execution of commands and scripts.
-This uses the microservice operator in cosmos to run a multi-threaded application to listen for updates to the timelie schedule and execute on about a seconds accuracy.
+Calendar visualizes metadata, narrative, and timeline information in one easy to understand place.
+Timelines allow for the simple execution of commands and scripts based on future dates and times.

 ![Calendar](/img/v5/calendar/calendar.png)